 • At least two standard display ads per page

-It usually takes them about a week to manually review your website and let you know if they are able to partner with you and accept you into their blog advertising network.
+It typically takes them about a week to manually review your website and let you know if they are able to partner with you and accept you into their blog advertising network.

 SHE Media Payments

 SHE Media has a net-60 payment schedule.
-US-based partners must be paid by direct deposit/ACH or by check if ACH is not available.
+US-based partners must be paid by direct deposit/ACH or by check if ACH is unavailable.
 International partners are paid via PayPal.
-The minimum payout threshold is $20.
+The minimum payment threshold is $20.

 Benefits of SHE Media

-• Work on maintaining your site speed : SHE Media takes your site speed into consideration and makes it one of their top priorities if you get accepted into their blog advertising network.
-According to their site “We are constantly optimizing our ad code and adjusting our list of providers to maximize the speed available.
-Keep in mind that web pages with ads will always load slower than those without, but Boomerang is designed from the ground up to work asynchronously.
+• Work on maintaining your site speed SHE Media takes your site speed into account and makes it one of its top priorities if you are accepted into its blog advertising network.
+According to their website "We are constantly optimizing our ad code and adjusting our list of providers to maximize available speed.
+Keep in mind that web pages with ads will always load more slowly than those without, but Boomerang is designed from the ground up to work asynchronously.
 This means that content loads first while ads load in the background, so visitors see your content immediately.
-This is the most important factor in site speed.
+This is the most important factor in site speed."

 • Google Certified Publishing Partner : SHE Media is a Google Certified Publishing Partner.